buena-pan/NAOJ_examples/src/doc/How_to_operate_spectrometer.md

-# Spectormer test on mitaka enviroment
+# Spectrometer test on mitaka enviroment
 Welcome to the fun of building and testing the mitaka test enviroment.
 ![NAOJ logo][NAOJ logo]

 ## Context
 We will be using Mitaka enviroment on NAOJ instalations.
-So, if you dont have access to it you should start thinking how to get access to it.
-Also, you should request root access.
+So, if you dont have access to it you should start thinking on how to get access to it.
+Also, you should request root privileges .
 Open eclipse in you local enviroment.
 If you dont have it, please feel free to download it [here](https://www.eclipse.org/downloads/packages/release/2023-09/r/eclipse-ide-cc-developers).

 Clone into your workspace (is ok to set it up as default)the following repositories by **File--> Import --> Project from git--> Next--> Clone from URL--> set everything as default**.
 This process should by applied for this three repos.